UPDATE 1-Cricket-Test Series West Indies v Pakistan scoreboard

-April 21 (Gracenote) - Scoreboard at tea on the first day in the first Test between West Indies and Pakistan on Friday in Kingston, Jamaica
+April 22 (Gracenote) - Scoreboard at stumps on the second day in the first Test between West Indies and Pakistan on Saturday in Kingston, Jamaica

 K. Brathwaite c Y. Khan b Abbas 0